Else Holmelund Minarik

-Else Holmelund Minarik (née Holmelund; September 13, 1920 – July 12, 2012) was a Danish-born American author of more than 40 children's books.
+Else Holmelund Minarik (née Holmelund; September 13, 1920 – July 12, 2012) was an American author of more than 40 children's books.
 She was most commonly associated with her Little Bear series of children's books, which were adapted for television.
-Minarik was also the author of another well-known book, No Fighting, No Biting!
+Minarik was also the author of No Fighting, No Biting!

 Biography

 Born in Fredericia, Denmark, Minarik immigrated to the United States at the age of four with her family.
 As a young child in Denmark, she was introduced to the stories of Hans Christian Andersen.
 By 1940, Else had married Walter Minarik, who died in 1963.
 After graduating from Queens College, City University of New York (B.A., 1942), she became a journalist, for the Daily Sentinel newspaper of Rome, New York, during World War II.
 She subsequently lived on Long Island, where she was employed as a first-grade teacher for the Commack School District.
 Her first book, Little Bear, was borne out of her desire to write something her students could read on their own.

 She later lived in West Nottingham, New Hampshire.
 Minarik married her second husband, Pulitzer-winning journalist Homer Bigart, in 1970; after his death in 1991, she moved to Sunset Beach in Brunswick County, North Carolina, where she continued writing longhand, as she always had.